KateMcGuane/static-website/README.md

 ### Colour Scheme

-![Hobby Website Colour Palette](docs/sprinkles-23.png) I wanted to illustrate variety, childhood and fun through the colour palette.
+The colour scheme of the website illustrates variety and fun through the colour palette.
 100s of Thousands were the inspiration for this palette of choice.

+![Hobby Website Colour Palette](docs/sprinkles-23.png)

+This palette reflects the hero image that is features across each webpage.
+Many of the colours were extracted from this image and are accented throughout the website.

+![Hobby Website Colour Palette](docs/sprinkles-20.png)

+This palette has stronger tones to it.
+It is used primarily for elements such as headings or areas of highlighted interest.
+This is to illustrate contrast and essential elements of importance.

-![Hobby Website Colour Palette](docs/sprinkles-20.png) The colour palette was created using the [Coolors](https://coolors.co/) website.
+Both colour palettes were created using the [Coolors](https://coolors.co/) website.

 ### Typography